 Types of mobile apps

-From a coding perspective, developers can choose to create one of three types of mobile apps:
+From a coding perspective, mobile app developers can choose to create one of three types of mobile apps:

 - Native mobile apps are those written in a language that is natively supported by the device operating system (OS) vendor.
 The platform’s fundamental APIs are 100% available to the application code.
 The operating system provides the UI component library.
 The structuring process converts this code into an executable application with native operating system byte code.

 - Cross-platform mobile apps are those that are written in one language and can run on all platforms.
-Cross-platform development allows you to target multiple platforms with one codebase.
+Cross platform app development allows you to target multiple platforms with one codebase.
 While it’s possible to target multiple desktop and mobile platforms at the same time.

 - Mobile web apps are the applications that run on the smartphone, using browsers.
 Developing a Mobile Web application is not as easy as developing a website or web application.
 There are various important factors to be considered while developing the mobile web application.